-On this page I maintain a list of various tools or (non-book) resources that I own and have truly loved and benefited from on my journey to living with greater purpose, health & JOY.
+On this page, I maintain a list of some tools or (non-book) resources that I own and have truly loved and benefited from on my journey to living with greater purpose, health & JOY.
 I’ve added some simple pics from my real life.
+This page contains affiliate links which means if you purchase anything through my link, I receive a tiny percentage of the purchase price, at no extra cost to you. this helps pay for the hefty costs associated with running my website.
+Thank you for supporting ALIP. xo

 2. Bamboo Now Essential Oil Diffuser.
 I held off a loooong time on buying a diffuser.
 I had used essential oils since before my first child was born (more than two decades) and saw no need for a diffuser.
 But I finally gave in (I’m kind of stubborn and tend to resist things that feel like fads), bought two of these diffusers, and have been very happy with them ever since.
 You can find one here in Canada and here if you live in the States.